vmprof/vmprof-python/docs/index.rst

 Requirements
 ------------

-vmprof (as of 0.1) works on 64bit x86 linux only with beta support of Mac OS X and Free BSD.
-It is supported on `CPython`_ 2.7, 3 and a recent `PyPy`_, at least 2.6.
+vmprof 0.1 works only on x86_64 linux, with beta support of Mac OS X and Free BSD.
+It supports  `CPython`_ 2.7, `CPython`_ 3 and `PyPy`_ >= 2.6.

-Windows and 32bit support is planned.
+Currently it does not work on Windows and 32bit machines, although support for those is planned in the future.

 Installation
 ------------